 Burst Strength of Tubing and Casing Based on Twin Shear Unified Strength Theory

-Abstract: Numerical and experimental comparisons show that the new burst strength model is much closer to the real burst values than that of other models.
-The research results provide an important reference to optimize the tubing and casing design of deep and ultra-deep wells
+Abstract: Numerical and experimental comparisons show that the new burst strength model is much closer to the absolute burst values than other models.
+The research results provide an essential reference to optimize the tubing and casing design of deep and ultra-deep wells.